ryanapierce/ryanapierce/README.md

 ## Hi there 👋

-<!-
-**ryanapierce/ryanapierce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hi, I'm Ryan Pierce, a data and analytics professional with experience in AI, cloud computing, and automation.
+I'm Ryan Pierce, a data and analytics professional with experience in AI, cloud computing, and automation.
 I have a background in the automotive, finance, and military sectors, where I’ve worked on data-driven solutions, process automation, and scalable AI applications.

 👨‍💻 What I Work On